FlowFuse/website/src/handbook/development/releases/planning.md

  - **Task**: a piece of work that isn't necessarily tied to a specific Epic or Story.
    For example, items related to technical debt or house-keeping chores.

+  - **Bugs**: issues that arise from errors, flaws, or unintended behavior in the existing code or system.
+Bugs negatively impact the user experience or the functionality of the software.
+They should be addressed and resolved by the development team, prioritized based on their severity, and included in the appropriate release for fixes.

+  - **Feature Requests**: suggestions or ideas submitted by users or stakeholders for new functionalities, enhancements, or improvements to the existing software or system.
+Feature requests should be evaluated, prioritized, and potentially incorporated into the product roadmap, often being transformed into Epics or Stories for implementation in future releases.

 Whenever an issue is raised, it will be reviewed by the Product Manager/CTO and added to the Product Board for prioritization and planning.
 The exception to this are tasks/bugs related to work already in progress and that need to be addressed in